epaillas/academic-kickstart/content/authors/admin/_index.md

 I'm an astrophysicist working at Pontificia Universidad Católica de Chile, currently finishing my PhD under the supervision of Dr. Nelson Padilla.
 My research is mainly related to cosmology and the large-scale structure of the Universe.
 I'm specially interested in characterizing the way galaxies cluster, in order to better understand the nature of gravity and the accelerated expansion of the Universe.

 For my work, I enjoy complementing both theory and observations.
 I'm currently a member of the LSST Dark Energy Science Collaboration (DESC) and SDSS-IV.
-If you're interested, you can find more details on the "Publications" tab.
+If you're interested, you can look at some of my featured articles under the 'Publications' tab.